ISISComputingGroup/ibex_developers_manual/Communication-layer-likes-and-dislikes-(protocol,-new-devices).md

 ### Termination characters

 It is very helpful for devices to terminate their messages with a unique set of characters that do not appear elsewhere in the message.
-A common example of a terminator is a carriage-return, line-feed pair ('<CR><LF>', '/r/n', HEX: `0D 0A`).
+A common example of a terminator is a carriage-return, line-feed pair (`<CR><LF>`, `/r/n`, HEX: `0D 0A`).

 ### Readability/encoding